-- barmanObjectStore section: - Enables use of the WAL archive, with EDB Postgres for Kubernetes automatically setting the restore_command in the designated primary instance. - Allows bootstrapping the replica cluster from an object store using the recovery section if volume snapshots are not feasible. - connectionParameters section: - Enables bootstrapping the replica cluster via streaming replication using the pg_basebackup section. - EDB Postgres for Kubernetes automatically sets the primary_conninfo option in the designated primary instance, initiating a WAL receiver process to connect to the source cluster and receive data.
+- plugin section: - Enables bootstrapping the replica cluster using a CNPG-I plugin that support the restore\job and the wal protocols. - EDB Postgres for Kubernetes supports the Barman Cloud Plugin to allow bootstrapping the replica cluster from an object store. - connectionParameters section: - Enables bootstrapping the replica cluster via streaming replication using the pg\basebackup section. - EDB Postgres for Kubernetes automatically sets the primary\conninfo option in the designated primary instance, initiating a WAL receiver process to connect to the source cluster and receive data.